msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

 .. clickablearea:: ca-variable-names
     :table:
-    :question: Click on all that you could use for a variable name.
-(If you make a mistake you can click on the value again to unhighlight it.)
+    :question: Highlight all that you could use for a variable name.
+(Click on an entry to highlight it; click on the entry again to unhighlight it.)
     :correct: 1,1;1,2;1,3;1,4;2,2;2,4;3,2;3,3;3,4
     :incorrect: 2,1;2,3;3,1
-    :feedback: Be sure the names do not violate any of the three rules.
+    :feedback: Be sure the names you select do not violate any of the three rules.

     +----------+----------+----------+----------+
     | item3    | _radius  | Length   | A_2_Z    |